verokoles/readme-generator/README.md

    ## Usage:

-     This a professional platform.
-Please be polite and professional at all times.
+     This is a professional platform.
+Please be respectful and kind of others.

    ## License: